Galium aparine: Distribution

 The species is native to a wide region of Europe, North Africa and Asia from Britain and the Canary Islands to Japan.
 It is now naturalized throughout most of the United States, Canada, Mexico, Central America, South America, Australia, New Zealand, some oceanic islands and scattered locations in Africa.
 Whether it is native to North America is a question of some debate, but it is considered to be native there in most literature.
 It is considered a noxious weed in many places.

-Effects on the body

-For some people, skin contact with Galium aparine causes an unpleasant localized rash known as contact dermatitis.